hammerlab/spark-bam/README.md

 ### Parallelization

-[hadoop-bam][] computes splits sequentially on one node.
+[hadoop-bam] computes splits sequentially on one node.
 Depending on the storage backend, this can take many minutes for modest-sized (10-100GB) BAMs, leaving a large cluster idling while the driver bottlenecks on an emminently-parallelizable task.

-For example, for on Google Cloud Storage (GCS), two factors causing high split-computation latency include:
+For example, on Google Cloud Storage (GCS), two factors causing high split-computation latency include:

-- GCS round-trips have high latency
+- high GCS round-trip latency
-- file-seek/-access patterns foil attempts to buffer data in the NIO/HDFS adapters for GCS access
+- file-seek/-access patterns that nullify buffering in GCS NIO/HDFS adapters

-[spark-bam][] identifies record-boundaries in each underlying file-split in the same Spark job that streams through the records, eliminating the driver-only bottleneck and maximally parallelizing the split-computation.
+[spark-bam] identifies record-boundaries in each underlying file-split in the same Spark job that streams through the records, eliminating the driver-only bottleneck and maximally parallelizing split-computation.

 ### Correctness

-An important impetus for the creation of [spark-bam][] was the discovery of two TCGA lung-cancer BAMs for which [hadoop-bam][] produces invalid splits: [64-1681-01A-11D-2063-08.1.bam][1.bam] and [85-A512-01A-11D-A26M-08.6.bam][2.bam].
+An important impetus for the creation of [spark-bam] was the discovery of two TCGA lung-cancer BAMs for which [hadoop-bam] produces invalid splits:

+- [19155553-8199-4c4d-a35d-9a2f94dd2e7d][1.bam]
+- [b7ee4c39-1185-4301-a160-669dea90e192][2.bam]

-HTSJDK threw an error when trying to parse reads from essentially random data fed to it by [hadoop-bam][]:
+HTSJDK threw an error when trying to parse reads from essentially random data fed to it by [hadoop-bam]:

 ```
 MRNM should not be set for unpaired read
 ```

-These BAMs were rendered unusable, and questions remained around whether such invalid splits could silently corrupt analyses.
+These BAMs were rendered unusable, and questions remain around whether such invalid splits could silently corrupt analyses.

 #### Improved record-boundary-detection robustness

-[spark-bam][] fixes these record-boundary-detection "false-positives" by adding additional checks:
+[spark-bam] fixes these record-boundary-detection "false-positives" by adding additional checks:

 | Validation check | spark-bam | hadoop-bam |
 | --- | --- | --- |